TesslateAI/Late/README.md

 -   **`late queue add <queue>.qml <config>.yml`**: Add a training config path to a queue.
 -   **`late queue delete <name>.qml`**: Delete a queue.
 -   **`late queue start <name>.qml`**: **Start executing a queue**.
 The runner will process each job sequentially.
+    - Automatically saves progress and can resume if interrupted
+    - Use `--restart` to start from the beginning
+    - Memory is cleared between each job
+    - Sweep queues automatically generate reports upon completion

 ### Setting API Tokens (`late set`)